cleverness/widget-css-classes/readme.txt

 == Changelog ==

+= 1.2 =
+* Replace ID with custom ID rather than appending to existing ID

 = 1.1 =
 * Added support for Widget Context plugin
 * Fixed notices appearing when Widget Logic plugin was enabled but filter was disabled